netconstructor/geocat-1/docs/eng/users/source/admin/advanced-configuration/index.rst

 #. **Consider the hardware you have available** GeoNetwork uses a database as a transactional store and does
    all metadata searches using Lucene.
-Lucene is very fast and will remain fast for large catalogs if you supply fast disk (solid state disk is best by far), lots of memory/RAM (16Gb+) and multiple processors as part of a 64bit environment.
+Lucene is very fast and scale for large catalogs if you supply fast disk (solid state disk is best by far), lots of memory/RAM (16Gb+) and multiple processors as part of a 64bit environment.
 Linux is probably the best operating system to take advantage of such an environment.